Maan511/openapi-to-laravel/README.md

 ## Quick Start

-Generate FormRequest classes from your OpenAPI specification:
+**1. Generate FormRequest classes from your OpenAPI specification:**

 ```bash
 php artisan openapi-to-laravel:make-requests path/to/your/openapi.json